MinIf

 Function arguments:

 - condition (required) - The condition to test.
-If the condition is True, then the row will be factored into the aggregate.
-You can use operators in conditions.
+For each row, if the condition is True, it is included in the aggregate calculation.

 Examples